hoonose/robust-filter/README.md

 Our Filter algorithms' files
 ---
-The following are files which are used in our algorithms' implementations:
+The following are files which are used in our algorithms' implementations, and can all be found in the `filter_code` subdirectory.
 * `filterGaussianMean.m`: Our algorithm for estimating the mean of a Gaussian
 * `filterGaussianCov.m`: Our algorithm for estimating the covariance of a Gaussian
     * `findMaxPoly.m`: Finds the structured degree-two polynomial which is maximized by the data